tinacms/tinacms-site/content/docs/teams/gatsby/introduction.md

 The `SSH_KEY` is a private key that allows write access to your git repo.
 We'll need to add the public key to the repo under Deploy Keys in "Settings" and **enable write access.** The `SSH_KEY` needs to be **Base64 encoded**; we can encode a local key (named id_rsa in this case) by running the following in your terminal:

 `$ cat ~/.ssh/id_rsa | base64`

+## Limitations

+The Tina Teams plugin will put the site behind an authentication layer, however Gatsby's **/graphql** endpoint may still be accessible.
+If this is an issue for your site, we suggest password-protecting your environment through your hosting provider.